acertio/mvp_xyz/RedirectFlow.md

 > src/pages/Callback/Callback.js

 The AS looks up the transaction from the transaction handle and fetches the interaction reference associated with that transaction.
 The AS compares the presented reference to the stored interaction reference it appended to the client's callback with `interact_handle`.
 Also, the AS needs to compare the handle value given in the transaction Response and the value sent by the client during the transaction continue request.
-If they match, the AS continues processing as normal, likely issuing a token.
+If they match, the AS continues processing as normal, likely issuing a token ***(8)***.

 You can verify that by :